Vital Records Online

 required documents

-What Documents Are Required to Order State of Maine Death Certificates?
+What Documents Are Required to Order State of Maine Death Certificate?

 In Maine, applicants must provide one form of valid primary identification when requesting a death certificate, such as a driver’s license or passport, or two forms of valid secondary identification.
 If you are not a genealogist, you must also provide proof of direct lineage.